CleverRaven/Cataclysm-DDA/doc/NPCs.md

 ### trial
 Optional, if not defined, `"NONE"` is used.
 Otherwise one of `"NONE"`, `"LIE"`, `"PERSUADE"`, `"INTIMIDATE"`, or `"CONDITION"`.
 If `"NONE"` is used, the `failure` object is not read, otherwise it's mandatory.

-The `difficulty` is only required if type is not `"NONE"` or `"CONDITION"` and specifies the success chance in percent (it is however modified by various things like mutations).
-Higher difficulties are easier to pass.
+The `difficulty` is only required if type is not `"NONE"` or `"CONDITION"` and, for most trials, specifies the success chance in percent (it is however modified by various things like mutations).
+Higher difficulties are easier to pass. `"SKILL_CHECK"` trials are unique, and use the difficulty as a flat comparison.

 An optional `mod` array takes any of the following modifiers and increases the difficulty by the NPC's opinion of your character or personality trait for that modifier multiplied by the value: `"ANGER"`, `"FEAR"`, `"TRUST"`, `"VALUE"`, `"AGGRESSION"`, `"ALTRUISM"`, `"BRAVERY"`, `"COLLECTOR"`.
 The special `"POS_FEAR"` modifier treats NPC's fear of your character below 0 as though it were 0.
 The special `"TOTAL"` modifier sums all previous modifiers and then multiplies the result by its value and is used when setting the owed value.

 `"CONDITION"` trials take a mandatory `condition` instead of `difficulty`.
 The `success` object is chosen if the `condition` is true and the `failure` is chosen otherwise.

+`"SKILL_CHECK"` trials check the user's level in a skill, whose ID is read from the string object `skill_required`.
+The `success` object is chosen if the skill level is equal to or greater than `difficulty`, and `failure` is chosen otherwise.

 ### success and failure
 Both objects have the same structure. `topic` defines which topic the dialogue will switch to. `opinion` is optional, if given it defines how the opinion of the NPC will change.
 The given values are *added* to the opinion of the NPC, they are all optional and default to 0. `effect` is a function that is executed after choosing the response, see below.